 According to the developers, HyQReal is 1.33 meters long and 90 cm in height, and its weight is 130 kilograms with regard to hydraulics and batteries.
 The robot is protected by an aluminum coating and a kevlar, fiberglass and plastic sheath.
 It is equipped with custom-made special rubber feet to ensure a high grip on the ground.
 In the same list is a 48-volt battery that powers four electric motors connected to four hydraulic pumps.
 The novelty has two computers onboard, one for sight and the other for control.
 New features were tested at the airport of Genoa, where HyQReal moved a small passenger plane Piaggio P180 Avanti weighing 3,300 kg.

 The robot was presented today at the International Conference on Robotics and Automation, where the team described HyQReal at a seminar.
 It is about 120 centimeters long and about 90 meters high, weighs 130 kilograms, of which the battery is 15 – this is enough for two hours of work.
 It is resistant to dust and water and should stand on its feet if it falls or turns over.
 The robot was created in collaboration with the company Moog, which created special powerful hydraulics for this purpose.

-It all sounds good, and the robot clearly has the residual power needed to carry a small passenger plane, as you can see in the video above.
+It all sounds good, and the robot has the residual power needed to carry a small passenger plane, as shown in the video above.
 But this is not exactly what such robots are needed for – they must be universal and reliable under various circumstances, and also smart enough to navigate in the world, focus on the person, and provide useful services.

-At the moment, HyQReal is just a test sample – it needs to perform many types of actions to make sure that it will work in conditions that robots like the Spot Mini of the same Boston Dynamics have already withstood.
+At the moment, HyQReal is just a test sample – it needs to perform many actions to ensure that it will work in conditions that robots like the Spot Mini of the same Boston Dynamics have already withstood.